Skip to the content

 An increased recycling rate is unfortunately far from sufficient to cover the growing demand.
 Existing minerals are tied up in the existing infrastructure we use in our everyday life.
 We must work with smarter designs and increase the recycling rate as this will be important for the future.
 However, even a 100% end-of-life recycling will only contribute with about 5-15% of the supply for several energy transition minerals over the next few decades.

 Europe consumes about 25-30 percent of the global metal production while producing only about 3 percent.
 Europa aims to make its economy more resilient by diversifying its supply chains.
-Minerals are also key to establishing new jobs and battery value chains.
+Minerals are also key to realising the energy transition and establishing new jobs.